+The Director Development Services provided a presentation on this item.

+Discussion was held between Councillors and members of the public.

+Previous Items OCM 11/2016

+Responsible Officer: Director Development Services

+Service Area Approval Services

+File Reference DA17/0449

+Applicant Andre Liebenberg

-Previous Items Responsible Officer Service Area File Reference Applicant Owner OCM 11/2016 Director Development Services Approval Services DA17/0449 Andre Liebenberg Westminster Presbyterian Church Maida Vale Inc.
+Owner Westminster Presbyterian Church Maida Vale

+Inc.

 Attachment 1 Feature Survey Plan

 Attachment 2 Existing Floor Plan

 Attachment 3 Proposed Floor Plan

 Attachment 4 Elevation Plan

-Attachment 5 Colour Scheme and Development description

-Attachment 6, 6A Applicant Covering Report & Associated
+Attachment 5 Colour Scheme and Development description Attachment 6, 6A Applicant Covering Report & Associated

 Information

 Attachment 7 Landscaping Plan

 Attachment 8 Stormwater and Drainage Plan

 Attachment 9 Site Parking, Traffic and Signage Plan

 Attachment 10 Bushfire Management Plan

 Attachment 11 Vegetation Removal Plan

 Attachment 12 Submitters Table

 Confidential Attachment 13 Confidential Submitters Map

-Reason for confidentiality:

-Local Government Act 1995

-S5.23 (2)(b) - 'the personal

-affairs of any person:'
+Reason for confidentiality: Local Government Act 1995 S5.23 (2)(b) -'the personal affairs of any person:'

-- 1. The purpose of this report is for Council to consider a planning application for the redevelopment of Lot 503 (105) Watsonia Road Maida Vale (subject site). - 2.
+- 1. The purpose of this report is for Council to consider a planning application for the redevelopment of Lot 503 (105) Watsonia Road, Maida Vale. (the subject site) - 2.
 The proposal incorporates a Place of Worship auditorium for 325 people, a crèche, Sunday school and outdoor toddlers play area and an illuminated pylon sign.
 It is indicated that the caretakers dwelling which exists on site will be converted for the purposes of the proposed crèche.
-This application consists of the development application for the conversion of the previous training centre to a place of worship and associated works. - 3.
-The proposal was advertised in accordance with Council's Policy P-Dev.
-45 Public Notification of Planning proposals where the City received 12 submissions comprising of nine non-objections and three objections.
-The concerns raised were in relation to amenity impacts, including increases in traffic, noise and privacy associated with the proposal. - 4.
-It is recommended that Council approve the current planning application subject to appropriate conditions.
+This application consists of the development application for the conversion of the previous training centre to a place of worship and associated works. - The proposal was advertised in accordance with Council's Policy P-Dev.
+45 Public Notification of Planning proposals where the City received 12 submissions comprising of (9) non-objections and (3) objections.
+The concerns raised were in relation to amenity impacts, including increases in traffic, noise and privacy associated with the proposal.

+4. It is recommended that Council approve the current planning application subject to appropriate conditions.